 Clarification: A Platform is not considered a two leg (2 leg) stunt.
-There are specific exceptions given for the platform body position within the Advanced Division "Stunts" regarding Twisting Stunts and Transitions specifically. - F. No stunt, pyramid, individual, or prop may move over or under a dismount, and a dismount may not be thrown over, under, or through stunts, pyramids, individuals, or props. - G. During a cradle that exceeds 1 1⁄4 twists, no skill other than the twist is allowed. - H. No free flipping dismounts are allowed. - I. Dismounts may not intentionally travel. - J. Top persons in dismounts may not come in contact with each other while released from the bases. - K. Tension drops/rolls of any kind are not allowed. - L. When cradling single based stunts with multiple top persons, 2 catchers must catch each top person.
+There are specific exceptions given for the platform body position within the Advanced Division "Stunts" regarding Twisting Stunts and Transitions specifically. - F. No stunt, pyramid, individual, or prop may move over or under a dismount, and a dismount may not be thrown over, under, or through stunts, pyramids, individuals, or props. - G. During a cradle that exceeds 1 1/4 twists, no skill other than the twist is allowed. - H. No free flipping dismounts are allowed. - I. Dismounts may not intentionally travel. - J. Top persons in dismounts may not come in contact with each other while released from the bases. - K. Tension drops/rolls of any kind are not allowed. - L. When cradling single based stunts with multiple top persons, 2 catchers must catch each top person.
 Catchers and bases must be stationary prior to the initiation of the dismount. - M. Dismounts from an inverted position may not twist.

-ADVANCED TOSSES

-Adaptive Abilities Unified Divisions

-- A. Basket Tosses are not allowed. - B. Any other tosses, that are not Basket Tosses, must follow the Advanced Division Tosses Rules

-Other Divisions

-- A. Tosses are allowed up to a total of 4 tossing bases.
-One base must be behind the top person during the toss and may assist the top person into the toss. - B. Tosses must be performed with all bases having their feet on the performing surface and must land in a cradle position.
-Top person must be caught in a cradle position by at least 3 original bases one of which is positioned at the head and shoulder area of the top person.
+A. Tosses are allowed up to a total of 4 tossing bases.
+One base (1) must be behind the top person during the toss and may assist the top person into the toss.

+B. Tosses must be performed with all bases having their feet on the performing surface and must land in a cradle position.
+Top person must be caught in a cradle position by at least three (3) original bases, one of which is positioned at the head and shoulder area of the top person.
 Bases must remain stationary during the toss.

-Example: No intentional traveling tosses. - Exception: A 1⁄2 turn is allowed by bases as in a kick full basket. - C. The top person in a toss must have both feet in/on the hands of the bases when the toss is initiated. - D. Flipping, inverted or traveling tosses are not allowed. - E. No stunt, pyramid, individual, or prop may move over or under a toss, and a toss may not be thrown over, under, or through stunts, pyramids, individuals, or props. - F. Up to 2 tricks are allowed during a toss. - G. Example: Kick full, full up toe-touch. - H. During a toss that exceeds 1 1⁄2 twisting rotations, no skill other than the twist is allowed.
-Example: No kick double tosses. - I. Tosses may not exceed 2 1⁄4 twisting rotations. - J. Top persons in separate basket tosses may not come in contact with each other and must become free of all contact from bases, bracers and/or other top persons. - K. Only a single top person is allowed during a toss.
+Exception: A 1⁄2 turn is allowed by bases as in a kick full basket.

+- C. The top person in a toss must have both feet in/on the hands of the bases when the toss is initiated. - D. Flipping, inverted or traveling tosses are not allowed. - E. No stunt, pyramid, individual, or prop may move over or under a toss, and a toss may not be thrown over, under, or through stunts, pyramids, individuals, or props. - F. Up to 2 tricks are allowed during a toss.

-ELITE GENERAL TUMBLING
+Example: Kick full, full up toe touch.

+G. During a toss that exceeds 1 1⁄2 twisting rotations, no skill other than the twist is allowed.

+Example: No kick double tosses.

+- H. Tosses may not exceed 2 1⁄2 twisting rotations. - I. Top persons in separate basket tosses may not come in contact with each other and must become free of all contact from bases, bracers and/or other top persons. - J. Only a single top person is allowed during a toss.

+VII.
+Elite

-- A. All tumbling must originate from and land on the performing surface. - Clarification: A tumbler may rebound from his/her feet into a transition.
-If the rebound from the tumbling pass involves hip-over-head rotation, then the tumbler/top person must be caught and stopped in a non-inverted position before continuing into the hip-over-head transition or stunt. - Example: Round off handspring and then a bump or contact from a base or bracer straight into a back flip would break this rule.
+A. All tumbling must originate from and land on the performing surface.

+Clarification: A tumbler may rebound from his/her feet into a transition.
+If the rebound from the tumbling pass involves hip-over-head rotation, then the tumbler/top person must be caught and stopped in a non-inverted position before continuing into the hip-over-head transition or stunt.

+Example: Round off handspring and then a bump or contact from a base or bracer straight into a back flip would break this rule.
 A clear separation from the tumbling to the stunt is needed to make this legal.
 Catching the rebound and then dipping to create the throw for the rotation is legal.
-This would also be true if coming from just a standing back handspring without the round off. - B. Tumbling over, under, or through a stunt, individual, or prop, is not allowed.
-Clarification: An individual may jump over another individual. - C. Tumbling while holding or in contact with any prop is not allowed.
+This would also be true if coming from just a standing back handspring without the round off.

+B. Tumbling over, under, or through a stunt, individual, or prop, is not allowed.

+Clarification: An individual may jump over another individual.

+C. Tumbling while holding or in contact with any prop is not allowed.